DimVlachogiannis/HumanLight/README.md

 This repo is built on top of LibSignal (https://github.com/DaRL-LibSignal/LibSignal.git) which provides OpenAI Gym compatible environments for traffic light control scenario and a bunch of baseline methods.

 At this moment, HumanLight can only be implemented via CityFlow.
-Futuer maintaining plan includes merging HumanLight into the LibSignal library.
+Future maintaining plan includes merging HumanLight into the LibSignal library.

 # Configurations
 ### Single Intersection <br />